Reading literacy achievement: senior secondary schooling

-Date Updated: December 2010
+Date Updated: December 2018

 Reading literacy of 15 year-old students.

 Reading literacy achievement at senior secondary level contributes to preparation for successful participation in tertiary education and training.
-Achievement level is also related to people’s well being and influences their ability to contribute to, and participate in, a changing labour market and increasingly knowledge-based society.
+Achievement level is also related to people’s wellbeing and influences their ability to contribute to, and participate in, a changing labour market and increasingly knowledge-based society.